eProsima/FIWARE-DDS-Enabler/docs/rst/user_manual/configuration.rst

 ^^^^^^^^^^^^^^^

 The DDSEnabler automatically detects the topics that are being used in a DDS Network.
-The DDSEnabler then creates internal DDS :term:`Readers<DataReader>` to record the data published on each topic.
+The DDSEnabler then creates internal DDS `Readers<DataReader>` to record the data published on each topic.
-The DDSEnabler allows filtering DDS :term:`Topics<Topic>` to allow users to configure the DDS :term:`Topics<Topic>` that must be recorded.
+The DDSEnabler allows filtering DDS `Topics<Topic>` to allow users to configure the DDS `Topics<Topic>` that must be recorded.
 These data filtering rules can be configured under the ``allowlist`` and ``blocklist`` tags.
 If the ``allowlist`` and ``blocklist`` are not configured, the DDSEnabler will recorded the data published on every topic it discovers.
 If both the ``allowlist`` and ``blocklist`` are configured and a topic appears in both of them, the ``blocklist`` has priority and the topic will be blocked.